 – Detailed outline

 – Table of contents

 – Submit two printouts of the seminar paper to the secretary|

 – Send a digital version of the seminar paper (in PDF format) via e-mail to Timo Himmelsbach (himmelsbach) and your advisor uni-mannheim.de

-Modification due to Corona: Please send your seminar work until 12 noon in PDF-Format to Timo Himmelsbach (himmelsbach) and add as well the chairs mail address ( uni-mannheim.dewifo1) on CC. uni-mannheim.de
+Modification due to Corona: Please send your seminar work until 12 noon in PDF-Format to Timo Himmelsbach (himmelsbach) and add as well the chairs mail address ( uni-mannheim.dewifo1) on CC.
+Please also submit as soon as possible after the submission deadline two printouts to the secretary. uni-mannheim.de

 – Optional: Request feedback on presentation in advance from your supervisor|